Twenty years after his seminal book Raising Boys, Steve Biddulph’s written a revised edition to reflect everything we now know about the male mind.

 "We know five times as much about the brains of boys than we did 20 years ago,” Steve says on Kinderling Conversation.
 “We are really starting to understand why males are the more vulnerable gender.”

-“Testosterone slows down brain development, so boys’ brains grow more slowly than girls, and can stay slower as the grow up.
+“Testosterone slows down brain development, so boys’ brains grow more slowly than girls, and can stay slower as they grow up.
 This means things like stress and anxiety and environmental factors mean boys can be more damaged by those things.
 And can also explain why we have persistent problems with violence and emotional problems in men throughout their lives.”

 How has parenting changed in 20 years?